What Is An Advertising Copywriter?

 People think of Advertising as one skill and sales as another but they are essentially the same.
 As an example, a copywriter creates an ad that gets consumers into a car dealership’s showroom and the car salesman closes the deal.
 Rarely can one do the job of the other.
 Most copywriters have little or no sales experience and the salesmen could not write a convincing ad unless he or she was specifically trained to do so.
-Our team has both working for Fortune 50 companies domestic and international.
+O

 - The difference between a Feature and a Benefit.